-This is not a comprehensive list and there may be more available so we encourage you to do your own research as well.
+This is not a comprehensive list.
+There may be more available, so we encourage you to do your own research as well.

 Karina Eide Memorial College Scholarship: The Dyslexic Advantage Karina Eide Memorial Scholarship Program will award sixteen scholarships of $2500 to dyslexic students who are currently enrolled in college, university, or vocational school in the US.
 The purpose of these awards is to identify and support the development of dyslexic students with outstanding future potential who may not be competitive for other scholarships that are based on grades or test scores

 Rise Scholarship Foundation: Five $2,500 scholarships will be awarded to current high school seniors planning to attend college in the next year.
 Applicants must have a documented learning disability.

 Scholarships aimed at those pursuing a particular major:

 BMO Capital Markets Lime Connect Equity Through Education Scholarship: Applicants for this $10,000 scholarship must be living with a disability, attending a four-year university or a graduate program, pursuing a degree in business/commerce, engineering, math, physics, statistics or a related discipline, and interested in a career in financial services.

 Google Lime Scholarship: Applicants for this $10,000 scholarship must be living with a disability and pursuing a degree in computer science, computer engineering or a closely related technical field.

 Joseph James Morelli Scholarship: This $500–$2,500 scholarship supports high school and college students with learning challenges who wish to pursue careers in science, technology, engineering, and math.